openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``scons.bbclass``
 =================

-The ``scons`` class supports recipes that need to build software that uses the SCons build system.
+The :ref:`scons <ref-classes-scons>` class supports recipes that need to build software that uses the SCons build system.
 You can use the :term:`EXTRA_OESCONS` variable to specify additional configuration options you want to pass SCons command line.